 Cousins Juliana Gallo and Alexander DeRose, both from Staten Island, have relatives currently attending St. John’s, and are attending both the Queens and Staten Island, NY, campus Open Houses to see what each has to offer.
 Despite their proximity to Staten Island, neither has decided which campus they might attend, but both are interested in the Accounting program.
 Michael Gallo, Juliana’s father and Alex’s uncle, said, “St. John’s ticks all the boxes: great programs, local flavor, and excellent financial aid.”

-Open House for the Staten Island campus will be held on Saturday, October 19.
+Open House for the Staten Island campus was held on Saturday, October 19.
 Another Open House for the Queens campus will be held on Saturday, November 23.